Mutual funds for every objective

 2. Don’t try to time the market.

 Timing the market or making decisions by attempting to predict the future is not a practical strategy.
-It is very risky, can result in high fees and potentially leads to lower long-term returns.
+It is very risky, can result in high fees and potentially lead to lower long-term returns.

 3. Keep buying even during volatile periods